pumpncode/balatro-highest-priestess/manual.md

 }
 ```

 A card pattern can be preceded by `X` immediately followed by a number to make it score multiple times.
-This is referred to as "multiscoring" and is different than retriggering (cards that score twice and are retriggered trigger 4 times in total!)
+This is referred to as "multiscoring" and is different than retriggering (cards that score twice and are retriggered trigger 4 times in total!).
+Currently, multiscoring for Stone Cards is not supported.

 ```
 > Two Hearts and one Club